-This Nature Longread essay first appeared in SNAP Magazine, which features great writing on the intersection of nature and human well-being as part of the website of the Science for Nature and People (SNAP) collaboration.
-Read more SNAP Magazine articles and learn more about the SNAP collaboration.
+This Nature Longread essay first appeared on the website of the Science for Nature and People Partnership (SNAPP).
+Read more SNAPP Magazine articles and learn more about the SNAPP collaboration.

 The debate raging within the conservation community over “new conservation” appears to be essentially a religious war, with doctrinal beliefs well defined and the rancor and defamation appearing to grow each month.
 In essence, the “new conservation” argues that the major gains in biodiversity protection will be made in human-used environments and by working with communities and industries that use these environments rather than by the use of protected areas (Kareiva and Marvier 2012).